garrettkrohn/treekanga/README.md

   exampleRepository:
     # Default branch used when no base branch is specified
     defaultBranch: development
+    #where should treekanga put the worktrees, assumes starting in the $HOME directory
+    worktreeTargetDir: /code
     # Folders to register with zoxide for quick navigation
     zoxideFolders:
       - frontEnd